garabedian/AutoCry_Python_WEB_Final_Project/README.md

 * register, login, and edit their profiles;
 * add, edit and delete their favourite vehicles;
 * see other members stuff, like or dislike others uploads;
-* further information about certain features could be found in Documentation.docx
+* further information about most of the features of the project could be found in Documentation.docx file;

+## Deployment
+You can test functionality visiting http://autocry.herokuapp.com/

 ## Setup
 To run this project, you can open it locally and use pip: